mcadamm4/Delock/docs/README.md

 All of your documentation should be placed in subdirectories of this directories.

 - Use the `functional-spec` sub-directory for your functional specification.
+- Use the `blog` sub-directory for your blog.
 - Use the `documentation` sub-directory for your user manual and technical documentation.
 - Use the `video-walk-through` sub-directory for you video walk through.